 In a private equity bridge facility, the fund’s obligations will generally be secured by assigning the rights of the general partner over each limited partner’s contribution.
 Security will also normally be granted over the bank account into which limited partners will pay their capital contributions.

-What would your interest repayment options be?
+What are interest repayment options on a bridging loan?

 Bridging loan interest repayments are normally retained, rolled-up or monthly.